-Whilst the demand for compliance and risk professionals continued to grow throughout 2018, the supply of suitably qualified candidates continued to decline.
-Salaries across both disciplines thus continued to rise as demand continued to outstrip the supply of suitably qualified and experienced candidates.
-Candidates are becoming increasingly aware of their market worth, especially those with skills that are in short supply.
-Counter-offers and candidates receiving multiple offers continued to be a common theme throughout 2018, which put further upward pressure on salaries.
-We expect this trend to continue into 2019 as many candidates now seek a larger percentage increase on their current base salaries.
+Whilst the demand for Compliance and Risk professionals continued to grow throughout 2019, there was certainly a shortage of suitably qualified candidates to fill all open vacancies.
+In previous years, firms might have had a healthy shortlist of three or four candidates to choose from when hiring for Compliance and Risk professionals, whereas in 2019 this was certainly not the case in many instances.
+Salaries across both disciplines thus continued to rise as demand continued to outstrip supply.
+Candidates have become increasingly aware of their market worth, especially those with skills that are in short supply.
+Counter-offers and candidates receiving multiple offers continued to be a common theme throughout 2019, which put further upward pressure on salaries.
+There is no evidence to suggest that this trend will not continue into 2020, with many candidates seeking large percentage increases on their current base salaries when considering a move.

 View the latest recruiting challenges for employers across Ireland and see the latest market rate salaries across Risk and Compliance.

 Director – Compliance, Risk & Financial Services

 email@example.com+353 1 661 0444

 Donal is a recruitment professional with over 6 years experience across the Compliance, Risk and Finance markets.
 Donal currently manages the Compliance and Risk disciplines at Lincoln Recruitment Specialists.
 He has an in-depth understanding of the compliance and risk recruitment market with a strong network of contacts.
 He has successfully worked with many national and multi-national companies in Ireland, who were either establishing new compliance and risk departments or expanding their in-house teams.